Paintball: Bangladesh

+Paintball was first introduced in Bangladesh in 2017 by Ground Zero, a paintball center located in Vatara, Bashundhara R/A. Even though the idea came in 2017 but the paperwork had taken more than two years and in 2020 the paintball center started its journey.
+Toggy Fun world also has a space for paintballing but it is not a dedicated paintball center.

 Canada

 Certain paintball fields opened in the Eastern Townships and in the Laurentians.
 In the beginning it was mostly fields with regular open fields with barricades of wood, old tires and barrels, and very basic infrastructure.
 Harry Kruger has operated a paintball venue known as "Capture the Flag" in Alberta since the late 1980s.
 In 1995 Bigfoot Paintball opened in St. Alphonse-Rodriguez in the region of Lanaudière.
 After only a few years it became more and more prominent in Québec.
 In 2013, paintball has become relatively mainstream in Canada, with multiple commercial indoor paintball facilities located in most large cities across Canada, as well as a variety of outdoor style commercial paintball fields located in the countryside around the cities.
 In 2016, the Ontario Paintball League (OPL) was created.
 The league offers four divisions with cash and gear prizes for the different divisions.
 In 2018, the most recent NXL World Cup winners, Edmonton Impact, or just Impact, were based out of Canada.